modularml/mojo/proposals/mmap_proposal.md

 Given this usage pattern, there are two outstanding thoughts, I had:

-Firstly, Does the automatic conversion from `FileHandle` to `FileDescriptor` in the above, automatically close the `FileHandle`?
-If this is not the case, and the `FileHandle` needs to be deconstructed individually, we may want to manage this for the user directly.
+Does the conversion from `FileHandle` to `FileDescriptor`, close the `FileHandle`?
+If the `FileHandle` needs to be closed, we can manage this for the user directly.

-Secondly, this puts the responsibility for aligning between file permissions and `MmapMode` on the user.
-Which may be unnecessary burdensome, given that the `mode` provided during `open` must be aligned with the `MmapMode`.
+Secondly, file permissions and `MmapMode` are related.
+The above, leaves the responsibility for this with the user.
+This burden can be alleviated by managing the `FileHandle` ourselves.

-If we were to incorporate this responsibility in the initialization of the `Mmap` object, we could do something like this:
+To incorporate this responsibility during initialization instead, we could do this:

 ```mojo
     struct Mmap: